se-edu/se-book/common/definitions.md

 <div id="def-interface-segregation-principle">

-**Interface Segregation Principle (ISP)**: No client should be forced to depend on methods it does not use.
+**Interface segregation principle (ISP)**: No client should be forced to depend on methods it does not use.

 </div>